-The Çitdibi rockclimbing area is one of the youngest climbing spots in Turkey.
-The crag, which is situated on about 1000m alttude, was found by chance while a mountainbike tour in 2002.
+The Çitdibi rockclimbing area is one of the most impressive sport climbing walls we have ever seen.
+We found the crag, which is situated on about 1000m alttude, by chance while a mountainbike tour in 2002.
 The main development of the crag had to wait untill the year 2013 when the bolting team of Petzl opened a lot of new routes for the Petzl Rocktrip 2014.
 We want to thank all athlets who spent their energy for bolting and thanks Petzl for supporting the area with bolts and equipment.

 The Çitdibi rocks are eastfacing and are only in the morning time in the sun.